 Sweet Potato Hash

-This sweet potato hash recipe makes a delicious side dish for any meal!
+This sweet potato hash recipe is perfect as a side dish for breakfast or dinner!

 Cook: 1 hour 5 minutes